dougo/puzzle-tools/README.md

  * `Reverse`: Show a string and its reverse -- for when you don't know which way the encoded text is facing

- * `Double`: Write two copies of a string in a row -- for when you don't know where the encded text begins
+ * `Double`: Write two copies of a string in a row -- for when you don't know where the encoded text begins

  * `Highlight`: Highlight the outputs that look most like English